The Benefits of a Cloud-Based LIMS Over On-Prem

 Managing an on-prem LIMS means you are responsible for deploying and implementing the LIMS yourself.
 Depending on the size of your lab and how frequently you hire, this can slow you down as you train your staff.

 Purchasing cloud-based software from a vendor gives you access to implementation services and continued training to bring your team expert advice and guidance.
-Learn more about the LIMS implementation process in our guide
+Implementation horror stories are common in this space.
+Check out our LIMS implementation guide on how to do it right — even if you don’t choose QBench.

 What to Look for in a Cloud-based LIMS